JacobBonner/JenkinsTutorial/README.md

 1. From the Jenkins Dashboard, click 'New Item'.
 Give it the name `poll-scm` and select the type 'Pipeline'.

-2. Rather than using the 'Pipeline script' definition directly in Jenkins, press the 'Definition' dropdown menu and select 'Pipeline script from SCM'.
+2. In the 'Pipeline' configuration section, rather than using the 'Pipeline script' definition directly in Jenkins, press the 'Definition' dropdown menu and select 'Pipeline script from SCM'.
 For the new options that appear enter the following:
     - __SCM__: Select 'Git' from the dropdown.
         - __Repository URL__: https://github.com/{YOUR_USERNAME}/JenkinsTutorial.git
         - __Credentials__: You shouldn't need to enter any credentials because the repo is public/open.